GoogleChrome/web.dev/src/site/content/en/vitals/index.md

 ### Recommendations for improving your scores

 Once you've measured the Core Web Vitals and identified areas for improvement, the next step is to optimize.
-The following guides go into great details on specific ways to optimize your site for each of the Core Web Vitals:
+The following guides offer specific recommendations for optimizing each of the Core Web Vitals:

 - [How to improve LCP](https://web.dev/lcp/#how-to-improve-lcp)
 - [How to improve FID](https://web.dev/fid/#how-to-improve-fid)